 4. Starlit Swims

-If you haven’t experienced it, here is the place to have a night-time swim.
-The nights are quiet, the sky filled with stars, and the gentle feel of the perfectly heated pool helps you feel like you have died and gone to paradise.
+If you haven’t experienced it yet, here is the place to go for a nighttime swim.
+The nights are quiet, the sky is filled with stars, and the gentle warmth of the perfectly heated pool makes you feel as if you have died and gone to paradise.

 After you swim, head to the hot tub with your favorite beverage.
 If your phone is nearby, it is not a bad time to take a selfie and send it to your friends hunkering in cold winter communities.